DeepShah1406/MachineLearning-on-Autism-DataSet/README.md

 ##Contributing
 Contributions to this project are welcome.
 Please fork the repository and submit a pull request with your proposed changes.

+##License
+This project is open-sourced under the MIT License.

 ##Contact Information
 For any queries or discussions regarding this project, please contact me at shahdeep1406@gmail.com .